Hilary Chapman

 Dame Hilary Anne Chapman, DBE FRCN (born 16 August 1963) is a British former Chief Nurse at Sheffield Teaching Hospitals NHS Foundation Trust and Honorary Professor at Sheffield Hallam University.
 She was appointed as Lord Lieutenant of South Yorkshire on 5 November 2021.
+She was named one of the NHS's most influential nurses.

 Biography

-Chapman has spent her entire career in nursing.
-She began and ended her main NHS career in Sheffield, retiring in 2018 as Chief Nurse at Sheffield Teaching Hospitals NHS Foundation Trust.
+Chapman was born in 1963; her father managed a steelworks in Stocksbridge and her mother was a French teacher.
+Chapman has spent her entire career in nursing, beginning her training in 1983.
+She began and ended her main NHS career in Sheffield, starting in the cardiothoracic unit at the Northern General Hospital, and working in critical care.
+She worked at Kettering General Hospital, and University Hospitals Coventry and Warwickshire.
+She retired in 2018 as Chief Nurse at Sheffield Teaching Hospitals NHS Foundation Trust.
 From 2020 she works as an independent professional consultant.
+She has contributed to health policy, health care delivery and health system reform.

-She co-led the development of the Safer Nursing Care Tool, which is now used widely in hospitals across the UK.
-She is an Honorary Professor at Sheffield Hallam University, an Honorary Doctor of Medicine at Sheffield University, a Fellow of the Royal College of Nursing and has served on the National Institute for Healthcare Research Advisory Board.
+Chapman co-led, with Katherine Fenton, the development of the Safer Nursing Care Tool, which is now used widely in hospitals across the UK.
+She is an Honorary Professor at Sheffield Hallam University, an Honorary Doctor of Medicine at Sheffield University, and has served on the National Institute for Healthcare Research Advisory Board.

+Chapman was awarded Fellowship of the Royal College of Nursing in 2018.
+She was named one of the NHS's most influential nurses.

-Chapman was appointed a Deputy Lieutenant of South Yorkshire in 2016, and will succeed as Lord Lieutenant in November 2021.
+Chapman was appointed a Deputy Lieutenant of South Yorkshire in 2016, and succeeded as Lord Lieutenant in November 2021.

 She was appointed a Commander of the Order of the British Empire (CBE), and in the 2018 New Year Honours she was promoted to a Dame Commander of the Order (DBE), for services to nursing.

-Chapman lives near Barnsley with her husband Neil Chapman.
+Chapman lives near Barnsley with her husband, Neil Chapman.
+She became a patron of Barnsley Hospice in 2023.